 GMO crops were created for:

 - Insect resistance.
 This category of traits provides farmers with season-long protection against target pests, reduces the need for pesticide applications, and lowers input costs.

 - Drought tolerance.
 GM crops that express drought tolerance have better moisture retention and can better endure drought conditions without the need for additional irrigation.

 - Herbicide tolerance.
 Crops developed to tolerate specific herbicides allow farmers to fight weeds by applying targeted herbicides only when needed and enable them to use conservation tillage production methods that preserve topsoil, prevent erosion, and reduce carbon emissions.

 - Disease resistance.
 Through genetic engineering plant breeders can enable plants to resist certain diseases, like the papaya ringspot virus (PRSV).
 The GM Rainbow Papaya, developed to be resistant to PRSV, allowed Hawaiian papaya farmers to recover from an outbreak of this devastating disease that crippled their industry.

 - Reduced food waste.
 Genetic engineering has been used to modify potatoes and apples in order to eliminate superficial browning and bruising (potato only) when the produce is cut or handled.
 These traits can help reduce the amount of produce thrown away by producers, processors, retailers and consumers.

 - Improved manufacturing processes: to enable more efficient biofuel production – in certain corn varieties, for example – by improving the process through which cellulose and/or starch is broken down and converted to fuel.
 This helps reduce the environmental impact of the manufacturing process by decreasing the amount of water, electricity, and natural gas needed to produce biofuel.

-The top 5 most planted GMO crops worldwide are soybean, maize, cotton, canola, and alfalfa.
-The following biotech crops were also planted in different countries: papaya, eggplant, potato, apple, safflower, pineapple, and sugarcane.
+The most common GMO crops include soybean, maize, cotton, canola, and alfalfa.
+The following GMO crops were also planted in different countries in 2018: papaya, eggplant, potato, apple, safflower, pineapple, and sugarcane.
 Please visit the ISAAA website for more information on GMO crops around the world.

 What Are GMOs?